isaacfreeman/kakano-obsidian-theme/README.md

 - **Properties position**
   In Live Preview mode, properties can be positioned before (default) or after the main note content.
 If you rarely use properties, you may prefer to make them less prominent.
   _This setting only works for Live Preview mode.
 Reading mode doesn't provide suitable HTML structure to support it, and Source Mode makes properties editable within the main content area.

+## Plugin support
+Kakano has specific styling for the following plugins:

+### Core Plugins
+- Graph
+- Canvas